QuietOne/MonkeyBrainsDemoGames/README.md

 ##Note:

-For any game to work from this repository, you must also download MonkeyBrains and set references inside of project(it is very easy with jMonkey SDK).
+MonkeyBrains has been added in this demo and this game is completely operational for use.

 ##MonkeyBrains:

-You can download MonkeyBrains here: https://github.com/QuietOne/JMEAI
+You can download source for MonkeyBrains here: https://github.com/QuietOne/JMEAI